valeriya-sapega/planets/README.md

 ### Personal Achievement:
 - Used TypeScript on a real-life app
-- Implemented child-parent inheritance without using Router components, Context API, and reducers for a better understanding of prop-drilling pros and *(mostly)* cons
+- Implemented child-parent inheritance without using Router components, Context API, and reducers for a better understanding of prop-drilling pros
 - Learned SCSS basics